notmasked/notmasked/README.md

 # Hi there, I'm Harshad 👋

-I am Harshad, a CSE student based in Maharashtra, India.
+I am Harshad, a CSE-AI-ML student based in Maharashtra, India.

 Python is my primary language as of now.
 I'm a gamer, a newbie game developer, final goal is to become an AI & ML engineer.